Sigmund Freud: Religion

 Freud regarded the monotheistic God as an illusion based upon the infantile emotional need for a powerful, supernatural pater familias.
-He maintained that religion – once necessary to restrain man's violent nature in the early stages of civilization – in modern times, can be set aside in favor of reason and science.
+He maintained that religion, once necessary to restrain man's violent nature in the early stages of civilization, in modern times can be set aside in favor of reason and science.
 "Obsessive Actions and Religious Practices" (1907) notes the likeness between faith (religious belief) and neurotic obsession.
 Totem and Taboo (1913) proposes that society and religion begin with the patricide and eating of the powerful paternal figure, who then becomes a revered collective memory.
-These arguments were further developed in The Future of an Illusion (1927) in which Freud argues that the function of religious belief is psychological consolation.
+In The Future of an Illusion (1927) Freud argues that the function of religious belief is psychological consolation.
 He argues that the belief in a supernatural protector serves as a buffer against man's "fear of nature", just as the belief in an afterlife serves as a buffer against man's fear of death.
-The core idea of the work is that religious belief can be explained through its function in society, not through its relation to the truth.
-In the first part of Civilization and Its Discontents (1930), he considers the "oceanic feeling" of wholeness, limitlessness, and eternity (brought to his attention by his friend Romain Rolland), as a possible source for religious feelings.
-He notes that he has no experience of this feeling himself, and suggests that it is a regression into the state of consciousness that precedes the ego's differentiation of itself from the world of objects and others.
+The core idea of the work is that religious belief can be explained by its function in society, rather than by its relation to the truth.
+In Civilization and Its Discontents (1930), he considers the "oceanic feeling" of wholeness, limitlessness, and eternity (brought to his attention by his friend Romain Rolland), as a possible source for religious feelings.
+He notes that he has no experience of this feeling himself and suggests that it is a regression to a state of consciousness that precedes the ego's differentiation from the world of objects and others.
 Moses and Monotheism (1937) proposes that Moses was the tribal pater familias, killed by the Jews, who psychologically coped with the patricide with a reaction formation conducive to their establishing monotheistic Judaism; analogously, he described the Roman Catholic rite of Holy Communion as cultural evidence of the killing and devouring of the sacred father.

-Moreover, he perceived religion, with its suppression of violence, as mediator of the societal and personal, the public and the private, conflicts between Eros and Thanatos, the forces of life and death.
+Moreover, he perceived religion, with its suppression of violence, as a mediator of the societal and personal, the public and the private, conflicts between Eros and Thanatos, the forces of life and death.
 Later works indicate Freud's pessimism about the future of civilization, which he noted in the 1931 edition of Civilization and its Discontents.
 Humphrey Skelton described Freud's worldview as one of "stoical humanism".
 The Humanist Heritage project summed his contributions to understanding of religion by saying:

-In a footnote of his 1909 work, Analysis of a Phobia in a Five-year-old Boy, Freud theorized that the universal fear of castration was provoked in the uncircumcised when they perceived circumcision and that this was "the deepest unconscious root of antisemitism".
+In a footnote in his 1909 case study of "Little Hans" (Analysis of a Phobia in a Five-year-old Boy), Freud theorized that the universal fear of castration was provoked in the uncircumcised when they perceived circumcision, and that this was "the deepest unconscious root of antisemitism".
+Freud, who had been circumcised as a child, was continually critical of circumcision and did not have his children circumcised.